Wizard254-ux/PLP_GIT-GITHUB-ASSIGNMENT-1/README.md

 9. **Delete the branch** after successful merge

-During my internship at a tech company, I was initially terrified of pull requests—I thought they were just opportunities for senior developers to criticize my code.
+During my internship at a tech company, I was initially terrified of pull requests I thought they were just opportunities for senior developers to criticize my code.
 But I quickly realized they were actually my greatest learning tool.
 The feedback I received taught me more in three months than a year of classes, and caught several potentially serious bugs before they affected users.

 ## 8. Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?